tangchang3531/ibeehub.github.io/mentors_en.md

 Founder and Managing Director of DFW Excellerator；VP of American Chinese Federation Industry and Commerce；MBA from UT Dallas and Computer Science and Engineering from UT Arlington.

 ## Zouning Yin, Ph.
 D.
-Uber Software Engineer. former Microsoft, Pattern Insight, Coverity Software Engineer, big data company GraphSQL founding member, technical mentor for entrepreneurs
+Uber Software Engineer. former Microsoft, Pattern Insight, Coverity Software Engineer, big data company GraphSQL founding member.
+Ph.
+D in computer science from University of Illinois at Urbana-Champaign.
+He has published in the most prestigious academic conferences in computer science.
+He is also a recipient of the ACM SIGSOFT Distinguished Paper Award.
+Technical mentor for entrepreneurs.

 ## Tianyou Kou
 RewardRefer Founder and CTO，mobile app architect for android and iOS, technical mentor for entrepreneurs